noah-bar/Infoide/README.md

 - 🧠 Automatically classifies each alert using a local LLM (e.g. `phi3:mini`)
 - 🗂 Categorizes news with a consistent set of tags
 - 📊 Assigns an importance score to each alert (from 1 to 5)
+- 🐦 Generates a tweet-style summary in French, with emoji and source
 - 💾 Avoids duplicates based on a hashed external ID
 - 🧼 Handles LLM response errors and sanitizes JSON output